-The Company establishes an audit committee composed of the entire number of independent directors, one of whom shall be convener, and at least one of whom shall have accounting or financial expertise.
+The Board of Directors of the Company establishes an audit committee composed of the entire number of independent directors, one of whom shall be convener, and at least one of whom shall have accounting or financial expertise.

 For the Company that has established an audit committee, the provisions regarding supervisors in the Securities and Exchange Act, the Company Act, and other laws and regulations shall apply mutatis mutandis to the audit committee.